-If you are wishing to extend your reach, you may be interested in using the spool gun function.
-If you are, you will need to purchase the SM100N spool gun for use with this unit.
+If you are wishing to extend your reach, or desire to use 4" diameter rolls of wire, you may be interested in using the spool gun function.
+Small diameter wire such as .023" wire is not recommended to feed in standard MIG guns over 10 ft in length. .030" wire should not be fed in guns over 12 ft in length.
+4" rolls can be fed directly from the machine however.
+But if you want maximum convenience, the spool gun option is best.
+If you need to feed long distances, you may want to purchase the SM100N spool gun for use with this unit.
 It is calibrated and best synchronized for this unit.
 Typically spool guns are used to weld Aluminum, and occasionally small spools of flux-cored wire or stainless.
 While this unit does not have a specific PowerSet setting for Aluminum, or Stainless, it can be used to weld in manual mode with either.
 Select the default C25 setting and the spool gun in this case.
 This will help ensure the correct gas flow programming and a moderated level of arc force (inductance).